-As with any popular medium, advertisers have found ways to utilize Snapchat to their advantage.
-With the addition of Discover feed, brands have been allowed to present their products and content to the users, bringing in a ton of revenue for Snapchat.
+As with any popular medium, advertisers and digital marketing firms have found ways to utilize Snapchat to their advantage.
+With the addition of the Discover feed, brands have been allowed to present their products and content to the users, bringing in a ton of revenue for Snapchat.
 Among companies that use Snapchat for marketing, you can find big names such as Audi, Cisco, Nike, and numerous others.

 Large sportswear brands, such as Nike, Reebok, Adidas, and Asics, were among the first to realize the potential of advertising on Snapchat.
 With nearly 200 million daily visits, Snapchat is where every major brand wants to be, especially since the new advertising methods such as the Discover feature were introduced.

 An interesting piece of Snapchat statistics shows us that the use of the video feature has suddenly become the preferred method of advertising by most brands on the platform.
 As brands tried to adapt to the new Snapchat, they started experimenting with the video feature.
 This is the reason why the video format went from being a 46% minority to a 57% majority of all brand posts.